slayk/slayk/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am SlayK!

-A Computer Science Undergrad, Frontend Web Deeveloper.
+A Computer Science Undergrad, Frontend Web Developer.
 Enthusiactic about Data Structures, Algorithms and Machine Learning.
 You can refer to the toolbox to know about the technologies I am using currently.

 ---